iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/projects/web3.md

 Before we dive into the technical steps, it's essential to understand the benefits of a decentralized website:

-- **Complete Ownership**: You retain full control over your domain and content, without relying on traditional hosting providers.
+- **Complete Ownership**: You retain full control over your domain and content without relying on traditional hosting providers.
 - **Enhanced Resilience**: Decentralized hosting eliminates single points of failure, ensuring your site remains accessible even if individual nodes go down.
 - **Censorship Resistance**: Your content is free from central authority control, promoting freedom of expression.
 - **Privacy & Security**: Improved data protection and ownership reduce the risk of data breaches and unauthorized access.